 When an organization is undergoing important changes such as a merger or an acquisition, employees may get confused and worried about their jobs.
 They’ll have lots of questions and worries.
 “To what extent is the merger or the acquisition going to change the structure of the company?”
 “Is top management going to remain the same” “Are the corporate values going to evolve?
 If so, how?”
 “Are the teams going to change?”
 “What about my job?”.

 As an IC practitioner, your mission is to support the business goals.
-During a merger, key business goals could be for example to align employees with the new company strategy and make sure the merger is a success.
+During a organizational change, key business goals could be for example to align employees with the new company strategy and make sure you get their buy in.

 So, how are you going to track the success of your internal communication?

-We share below examples of KPIs you may want to track to measure the performance of your internal communication during a merger:
+We share below examples of KPIs you may want to track to measure the performance of your internal communication during an organizational change:

 1. Employee Reach